 This simple alphabet activity can be done just about anywhere, at any time.
-It is a great way for kids to practice letter formation and have fun, in nature, while they do.
+It is a great way for kids to practice letter formation and have fun in nature.

-Kids have fun recognizing their letters – and then spraying them with water.
+With this activity, kids will have fun recognizing their letters and then spraying the letters with water.